Network Security Model And Its Components

 Zero Trust Network Access (ZTNA)

-The Zero Trust security model goes with the principle that a user should only be granted access and permissions that are necessary for them to perform their duties.
-This is in contrast to conventional security solutions, such as VPNs, that typically provide users with complete access.
+The Zero Trust security model goes with the principle that a user should only be granted access and permissions necessary to perform their duties.
+This contrasts with conventional security solutions, such as VPNs, that provide users with complete access.

 Application Security